Orange County coastal home with a detached ADU illustrating ADU vs JADU property tax rules

 Permitting Timelines and Coastal Commission Jurisdiction

-Interior construction-stage photograph of a small accessory dwelling unit: framed walls, exposed studs, natural daylight pouring through a doorway, wood subfloor, neutral palette, no construction signage, no text.
+Interior construction-stage of a small accessory dwelling unit: framed walls, exposed studs

 Short-Term Rental Eligibility: Where It Gets Restrictive

-• Santa Monica: JADUs and most ADUs are restricted to long-term rental only under SMMC Chapter 6.
+• Santa Monica: JADUs and most ADUs are limited to long-term tenancies under Santa Monica Municipal Code Chapter 6, with exceptions carved out for specific affordable-housing covenants.

 Financing and Refi Treatment